 In addition, Etienne is also the NCAA FBS record holder for most career games scoring a touchdown (46 of his 55 career games).
 He is one of only 12 players in FBS history with 4,000 career rushing yards and 1,000 career receiving yards.

-Where should you draft Etienne in dynasty rookie mock drafts?
+Where should you draft Etienne in dynasty rookie drafts?

-In 1QB dynasty formats, the argument can be made for Travis Etienne to go with the first overall selection.
+In 1QB dynasty formats, Etienne is clearly behind Najee Harris after going neck and neck throughout the offseason.
 Everything from the versatility to the explosiveness makes him a special player that would slide directly into the RB2 on any dynasty roster.
-Personally, I have Najee Harris as the 1.01 this year, but if I can walk away with either player, I feel like my team just became infinitely better.
+Even if I miss out on Harris this year, I feel that my team significantly improved regardless.

-The 2021 class is not as deep as we saw last year, with six starting-caliber RBs going in the first round of the draft or early second.
-There might be four in this class, even though I do like Jermar Jefferson, but draft capital is needed.
-The value is at WR, so I would advise you, if Travis Etienne is on the board, to consider him against any other player not named Najee Harris.
+The 2021 class is not as deep as we saw last year, and the NFL Draft made it even worse after some brutal landing spots.
+The value is at WR, so I would advise you, if Etienne is on the board in dynasty drafts, to consider him against any other player not named Harris due to the drop past him, Harris, and Javonte Williams.

 If you are in a Superflex format, a few more players enter the conversation

-If you are in a Superflex league, Etienne’s teammate Trevor Lawrence should go first, given his abundant skill and positional scarcity of the format.
-At the 1.02, things will vary based on team needs.
-Conventional wisdom would likely be Justin Fields, Zach Wilson, or Najee Harris dominating this spot.
+If you are in a Superflex league, Etienne’s teammate Trevor Lawrence should go first, given his skill and positional scarcity of the format.
+At 1.02, things will vary based on team needs.
+Conventional wisdom would likely be Justin Fields, Zach Wilson, or Harris dominating this spot.
+Etienne slides down to the No. 9 selection for me in this format.

-I would recommend being at least in the fifth draft slot with a chance in the sixth spot of drafting Travis Etienne in dynasty.
-Any further than that, and I believe you are playing with fire.
+I would recommend being at least in the fifth draft slot if you want Etienne on your dynasty roster.
+While he may slide to sixth, any further than that, and I believe you are playing with fire.

-Historically, RBs like Travis Etienne produce early in their dynasty careers
+Historically, RBs like Etienne produce early in their dynasty careers

-I brought this up in another article going over Lawrence.
-The best QB prospects can struggle out of the gate.
-The learning curve can make even the most polished prospects find difficulty adjusting.
+I brought this up when discussing Lawrence’s fantasy value in dynasty leagues, the best QB prospects can struggle out of the gate.
+The learning curve can make even the most polished prospects have difficulty adjusting.

 Wide receivers need a lot of things to break their way.
 Several factors are out of their hands, with situations, schemes, and QB play being such large factors.
 However, the more we see players like Justin Jefferson and Brandon Aiyuk flourish as rookies, the more impatient we become in the dynasty community.

 This is where the running back can take his value into his own hands a bit easier.
 Looking at running backs drafted since 2016, 32 ended their rookie season, averaging 11.23 PPR points or more.
-Why the 11.23 points?
-That was the RB24 (J.K.
+11.23 points were the average per game required to finish as the RB24 (J.K.
 Dobbins) in 2020.

-When we thought Travis Etienne was coming out last year, he was in a group of three for the best pass catchers of the class.
-It was him, Clyde Edwards-Helaire, and D’Andre Swift.
+When we thought Etienne was coming out last year, he was in a group of three for the best pass catchers of the class, which is a huge boost to his fantasy value in dynasty formats.
+It was him, Edwards-Helaire, and D’Andre Swift.

-Travis Etienne has a solid chance to go as the first running back off the board, well inside of the first round for sure.
-Given his skill set as both a rusher and receiver, Travis Etienne could quickly become one of the best RBs in dynasty, particularly in PPR formats where a catch vastly outweighs a carry.
-It would not surprise me that once the 2021 dynasty season wraps up, Travis Etienne is the RB1 of the class.
+Etienne has a chance to go as the first running back off the board, and could be selected in the first round.
+Given his skill set as both a rusher and receiver, Etienne could quickly become one of the best RBs in dynasty, particularly in PPR fantasy formats where a catch vastly outweighs a carry.
+It would not surprise me if once the 2021 dynasty season wraps up, Etienne is considered the RB1 of the class.

 Want more NFL news and analysis?